 Students can use their own switches and wired routers in their dorm room.
 All routers must be plugged into the WAN/Internet port and registered.
 Students are allowed 5 registrations.
 Additional requests can be made on start.rit.edu.

-ITS has over 3,500 access points deployed across the campus, dorms, and apartments operating IEEE 802.11 AGN on 2.4 and 5GHz.
-We broadcast three wireless network SSID (names): RIT, RITWPA, and RITWPA2.
+ITS has over 3,800 access points deployed across the campus, dorms, and apartments operating IEEE 802.11 AGN on 2.4 and 5GHz.
+We broadcast four wireless network SSID (names): RIT, RIT-Legacy, RIT-Guest, and eduroam.
 Setup instructions can be found here.
-Students always try to connect to RITWPA2 with their username and password.
+Students always try to connect to "RIT" with their username and password.

 Before arriving to RIT, be sure to turn off any peer to peer sharing programs and verify that your computer is up-to-date and secured with antivirus and an active firewall.
 ITS offerers McAfee Virus Scan Enterprise (Mac & PC) to students free of charge.